EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization)

 How is EBITDA calculated?

 EBITDA is calculated by taking net income and adding back interest, taxes, depreciation, and amortization.
-This formula provides a clearer picture of earnings from core operations.
+This formula provides a clearer picture of operational performance by focusing on earnings from core business activities.

 Can EBITDA be manipulated?

 Yes, companies can manipulate EBITDA by excluding certain expenses or inflating revenues.
-Transparency in reporting is crucial to ensure accurate assessments.
+It's crucial for stakeholders to analyze the context and underlying factors behind the reported figure.

 Each KPI in our knowledge base includes 12 attributes.